 Bids and budgets are usually adjusted on a weekly basis.
 Campaign budgets are used to allocate overall monthly budgets, and bids are used to efficiently spend your budget on the keyword level.

 There are many different approaches you can take to bid adjustments, whether you are bidding for a certain position or you have a CPA goal in mind. the idea behind changing bids is that you want to reduce the bid on keywords that are not performing well, while increasing bids on keywords that are performing well or have a low average position.

-First, download your keyword report from the AdWords interface. once your data is in Excel, sort your keywords by cost.
+First, download your keyword report from the Google Ads interface. once your data is in Excel, sort your keywords by cost.
 This allows you to easily pinpoint which keywords are spending significant amounts without converting.
 Give these keywords a negative adjustment, maybe 10% or 15%, depending on the cost.

 Next, filter by cost per conversion.
 Any keyword with a CPA over your goal should receive a negative adjustment as well.